s-ol/alive/docs/guide.md

 the [def][] expression, it will keep on running steadily even then.

 ## making sound
-As mentioned earlier, `alive` doesn't produce sound by itself.
+As mentioned earlier, `alv` doesn't produce sound by itself.
 Instead, it is paired with other tools, and takes the role of a 'Conductor', sending commands and sequencing other tools.